 In this screenshot, you can see how to add an arbitrary text as a watermark to your images by using the function "Add Text".
 Of couse, you can also use Unicode characters in this text.
 In the example, a transparent background is choosen, the text is placed in the down right and a little transparency for the text is selected.

-In the last screenshot you can see some of the actions (found in the main window on the upper right), which can be applied to the images.
+In the last screenshot you can see some of the actions (to be found in the main window on the upper right), which can be applied to the images.
 To apply the functions, you simply need to activate the check mark next to the action.
-After that the corresponding additional seetings will open.
+After that, the corresponding additional seetings will open.

-In this screenshots you can see the setting-panels to change the image size, to draw a border around the image, to change the contrast, brightness and saturation, to crop images, to add a watermark or a picture to the original image, to rotate or mirror the picture and to change the color settings.
-See the section "Actions" on the page "Functions" to learn more about the exact function of this settings.
+In this screenshots you can see the setting-panels to change the image size, to draw a border around the image, to change the contrast, brightness and saturation, to crop images, to add a watermark or a picture to the original image, to rotate or mirror the pictures and to change the color settings.
+See the section Actions on the page "Functions" to learn more about the exact function of these settings.

-The sample image with the rose in the second screenshot is from Oliver Behr (© Oliver Behr, Pixelio).
+The sample image with the rose in the second and third screenshot is from Oliver Behr (© Oliver Behr, Pixelio).